Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 All persons who wish to enter Bahrain need a visa, except citizens of the Gulf Cooperation Council (Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates).
 Visas can be obtained on arrival or online at www.evisa.gov.bh.
 Not all nationalities qualify for visas on arrival.
 A passport valid for duration of stay is required, but it is recommended that passports be valid for at least six months beyond intended travel.
 Visitors also require tickets or documentation for return or onward travel as well as proof of sufficient funds and address of stay in Bahrain.

-No vaccinations are required for visitors to Bahrain, but a hepatitis A vaccination is recommended.
+Proof of a yellow fever vaccination is required for visitors who are coming from or have transited through an airport of a country where yellow fever occurs, and a hepatitis A vaccination is recommended.
 Medical facilities are good in the main cities, but health insurance is recommended because visitors must pay for treatment.
 There are many well-stocked pharmacies in the country.
 Water is deemed clean and safe by the authorities, but visitors usually prefer to drink bottled water, which is widely available.

 Most restaurants and hotels in Bahrain add a service charge of 10 to 15 percent to their bills.
 However, you may leave a tip at your discretion.
 Taxi drivers expect a 10 percent tip and porters will be happy with about 100 fils per item of baggage.

 Although it is a liberal state, Bahrain is an Islamic country and many locals find scanty clothing and immoderate public behaviour offensive.
 Visitors should dress and act respectfully.
+LGBT travellers should note that while the law doesn't criminalise same-sex activity between consenting adults who are at least 21 years of age, individuals have been punished in the past.
 Religious and social sensitivities should be observed and respected, especially during religious festivals.
 Foreigners are not expected to fast during the holy month of Ramadan, but it is considered extremely inconsiderate to eat, drink, or smoke in public during this time.
-Homosexuality is illegal.

 Bahrain is generally more liberal than its Arab neighbours, but businesswomen should nevertheless ensure that they wear conservative clothing and men are expected to wear smart suits and ties.
 Bahrainis prefer to do business with those whom they have a personal relationship with so a letter of introduction from someone they know is appreciated.